About your DC benefits

 Your defined contribution or DC benefits build up based on contributions (from you and Credit Suisse) and investment returns.

-You choose investments from a range made available by the trustees, including a “default” option that you automatically go into if you don’t make another choice.
+You choose investments from a range made available by the Trustee, including a “default” option that you automatically go into if you don’t make another choice.
 You will find details of the investment options available in the investment choices guide, available to download from the Library.

-Options when you retire from the Fund
+Options when you retire

 Provide a pension for yourself by buying an annuity (a policy that pays an income for the rest of your life) from an insurance company.
 You would have access to a wide choice of providers and a range of different kinds of pension.